 Like with other candy recipes, this one takes a little practice.
 So even though I've done my best to explain the process, you may need to make it a couple of times to get the hang of it.
 To help along the way, here are a few tips.

 Almond Toffee Making Tips

-Some tips.
-Forget the “attach-to-the-pan” kind of candy thermometer and get a deep fry one like this.
+- Forget the "attach-to-the-pan" kind of candy thermometer and get a deep fry candy thermometer.
 If you have a fancy digital candy thermometer, that might work too.
-However, part of making this recipe is watching the mercury steadily rise and I’m not sure the most recent digital thermometers let you do that.
-Or maybe they do.
-I’ve grown attached to my deep fry thermometer and like that I can rest it on the bottom of the pan.
+However, part of making this recipe is watching the mercury rise slowly and steadily so I'm not sure that would work as well for those new to candy making.

-The recipe below is a fairly small batch.
-Once you master this size, you might want to double it and use a larger pot.
+- The recipe below is a fairly small batch.
+Once you master this size, you might want to double it.

 - 1 cup granulated sugar

 - 8 ounces good quality dark or milk chocolate chopped

 - Toast ½ cup of the almonds in a dry skillet.
 Set aside to cool.